FossilBlade/Project_Snapchat/README.md

 ## Introduction
 FREE all-in-one snapchat bot.
 I started this project almost a year ago with idea to sell it. but due to lack of time and knowledge I stopped the project.
 I think it's a shame to throw away all my heart-worked hours. that's why i made it public so anyone can use it

-## Overview of Functions

-Project_Snapchat - Version 1.0.0
+## Overview of Functions - Version 1.0.0

 Accept
 - Added Accept mode